Program Management InternYWCA Boston

-ResponsibilitiesDESCRIPTION: Interns are an integral part of the Global Trade Watch team.
-A Global Trade Watch internship can include research assistance, assisting with grassroots organizing, media outreach, and working with U.S. and international nongovernmental organizations.
-Interns are also likely to assist lobbying efforts and each week will attend congressional hearings, think tank briefings or other events as the eyes and ears of GTW.
-All interns are expected to do administrative support work, but they are generally assigned to specific projects according to their interests and qualifications, and often have the opportunity work closely with staff on these projects.
+DescriptionGeneral Description: Interns are an integral part of the Global Trade Watch team.
+The internship can include assisting with research, grassroots organizing, media outreach, and working with U.S. and international non-governmental organizations.
+Interns are also likely to attend congressional hearings, think tank briefings or other events as the eyes and ears of GTW.
+All interns are expected to do administrative support work, but they are generally assigned to specific projects according to their interests and qualifications.
+Applicants fluent in foreign languages -- particularly French, German, Japanese and Spanish -- are especially encouraged to apply.

-RequirementsQUALIFICATIONS: Research, writing and computer skills necessary.
-Prior study and/or interest in the environment, international trade, globalization, economics, law/pre-law, and/or social justice desirable, as well as an awareness of current events.
-Familiarity with office procedures helpful.
-This internship is intended primarily for undergraduate students.
+RequirementsQualifications: Research, writing and computer skills are necessary.
+Prior study or interest in international trade, globalization, economics, law/pre-law, and/or social justice is desirable.

-CAPABILITIES: Well organized and willing to learn; ability to work on a team, perform well under pressure, and adapt to rapidly changing situations.
+Capabilities: Well organized and willing to learn and the abilities to work well on a team, perform under pressure and adapt to rapidly changing situations.

-CONDITIONS: Walking two flights of stairs and several blocks to and from congressional offices.
-Non-smoking workplace.
+Conditions: The office is located on the third floor and requires walking two flights of stairs and several blocks to and from congressional offices.
+GTW is a smoke-free workplace.

-EXPECTATIONS: We expect that interns be able to work a minimum of 30 hours a week.
+Expectations: We expect that interns be able to work a minimum of 10-15 hours a week.
 Our internships generally follow the academic calendar (beginning and ending with each semester,) but there is some flexibility within that.
-We request a least an 8-week commitment, though interns may request to remain longer than one semester.
+We request at least an 8-week commitment, though interns may request to remain longer than one semester.